openemv/emv-utils/README.md

 Copyright 2021-2025 [Leon Lynch](https://github.com/leonlynch).

-This project is licensed under the terms of the LGPL v2.1 license with the exception of `emv-viewer` which is licensed under the terms of the GPL v3 license.
+This project is licensed under the terms of the LGPL v2.1 license with the exception of `emv-decode`, `emv-tool` and `emv-viewer` which are licensed under the terms of the GPL v3 license.
 See [LICENSE](https://github.com/openemv/emv-utils/blob/master/LICENSE) and
 [LICENSE.gpl](https://github.com/openemv/emv-utils/blob/master/viewer/LICENSE.gpl)
 files.